 To be able to compile with a function/function block, whether it's a standard one or a user-written one, the path to its library must be configured in the PiCPro Libraries list of directories.
-You can access this list directly by selecting File | PiCPro Libraries from the menu or, if you are using a project, by adding directories from there (See Library Paths in Projects)
+You can access this list directly by selecting File | PiCPro Libraries from the menu or, if you are using a project, by adding directories from there.